 TEXT are variable-length.

-All fixed-length data types uses all the bytes declared it with, for example
+All fixed-length data types uses all the bytes they were declared.
+For example

 VARCHAR requires a prefix value of 1 byte to store the length of the string if the size is less than 256, otherwise it will uses 2 bytes.